 If you connect to your website via FTP or other means, you could do what I did locally, then upload your local copy to your website.

 Good luck.
 If this doesn’t fix it, other likely culprits are corrupted themes, corrupted plugins, extra blank lines at the end of wp-config.php, or insufficient PHP memory.
 But those are well documented elsewhere.

-And yes, before you ask, a backup might have helped.
-But given a choice between restoring WordPress files from a pristine source or from a backup, the security pro in me says to go with the pristine files, just in case any of the files in that backup got compromised.
+So what about backups?
+Most WordPress backup solutions require WordPress to be in a functional state first.
+So you may have to do this whether you have a backup from yesterday or not.
+And backups are really for content.
+Given a choice between restoring WordPress files from a pristine source or from a backup, go with the pristine files, just in case any of the files in that backup got compromised.